Agriculture Level 3

 Students at both our Colleges will get the opportunity to make reciprocal visits to partner College Farms in York and Penrith, to study both upland and lowland agriculture, different farming systems in both high and low rainfall areas and alternative land production systems.

-• Opportunity to specialise in livestock management or crop mechanisation in the final year of study (dependent on student numbers)
+Opportunity to specialise in livestock management or crop mechanisation in the final year of study *Subject to student numbers

-On this course students will study a range of topic areas, where there may be the opportunity to specialise in a livestock management; Beef and Sheep or Dairy (Newton Rigg and York) or crop mechanisation (York only) in the final year of study.
-Please check the specialisms covered at York and Newton Rigg upon application.
+On this course students will study a range of topic areas, where there may be the opportunity to specialise in a livestock management (Newton Rigg and York) or crop mechanisation (York only) in the final year of study.
+Please check the specialisms covered at York and Newton Rigg upon application

-Work experience is considered a vital element of the programme and you will be required to undertake one day per week, or equivalent, over the two years of the course.
+Work experience is mandatory and a vital element of the programme and you will be required to undertake one day per week, or equivalent, over the two years of the course.

 In addition to the main programme, various short courses are offered.
 Courses may include tractor driving, forklift truck driving, ATV training, safe use of veterinary medicines, first aid and other certificates of competence but charges may apply.
 For those learners who do not achieve a C at GCSE level, or wish to improve in Maths and or English, there will be an expectation of students to undertake further study and to raise their grades.

-Usually at least 4 GCSEs at grade C or above (new GCSE grading levels 4 to 9) to include any 2 from English, Maths and Science with at least a grade D in the remaining subject.
-Alternatively a suitable Level 2 vocational qualification (Merit or above) with English and Maths at Level 2
+4 GCSEs at grade 4 (old GCSE grade C) or above, to include 2 from English, Maths or Science with at least a grade 3 (old GCSE grade D) in the remaining subject.
+Alternatively a suitable Level 2 vocational qualification (Merit or above) with English, Maths and Science at Level 2.

 Progression routes from the programme can include Foundation Degree study leading to Degree programmes in Agriculture.